kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

 ### Putting it all together

-To view our service in action we probably need a quick and dirty webpage to take in the input, and show the results.
+To view our service in action we probably need a webpage to take in the input, and show the results.
-I had CoPilot quickly create a simple front-end for this project which will allow us to test to see how well it works (of course this bit of "vibe-coding" needed a few fixed both from Co-Pilot and then manually afterwards) but this is some code that will never go into production so it is the perfect use case "vibe-coding".
-First, if you haven't already, run the complete `unstructured.ipynb` code to generate the required models and pickle data files.
+I had CoPilot quickly create a simple front-end for this project which will allow us to test to see how well it works.
+First, if you haven't already (during the previous article), run the complete `unstructured.ipynb` code to generate the required models and pickle data files.

 We add the following code to our FastAPI service to serve our HTML, JS, and CSS that is in the static directory.